awesomemotive/one-click-demo-import/readme.txt

 This happens, because your hosting server is using a very old version of PHP.
 This plugin requires PHP version of at least **5.3.x**, but we recommend version *5.6.x*.
 Please contact your hosting company and ask them to update the PHP version for your site.

 == Changelog ==

+= 1.1.2 =

+*Release Date - 12 June 2016*

+* An 'import notice' field has been added to the predefined demo import settings.
+This notice is displayed above the import button (it also accepts HTML).

 = 1.1.1 =